Someone speaking in a group discussion

 • The Politics of Policymaking

 You can also personalise your learning to meet your professional needs by choosing from a number of options as well as deepen your professional and practical skills through modules such as negotiation, communications, private finance and design thinking.
-You will also get to further sharpen your skills and exposure to real world policy challenges through a six-eight week summer project.
+You will also get to further sharpen your skills and exposure to real world policy challenges through a six-eight week policy project after Trinity term.
 It is expected that MPP students will be fully committed to their studies and take responsibility for their active participation in all aspects of the programme.

 Alongside teaching, which can include lectures, case studies, workshops and seminars, you are encouraged to learn from each other, for example by forming study groups and arranging student-led talks and events.
 You will also be expected to undertake some self-directed study, including required and supplementary readings and case studies.
 In the case of required readings, you are expected to have read these in advance of the class to which they are assigned.
 The course page on the school's website provides further information about the course.